Sheet Metal Processing Terminology 1-10

 The processing cost is high, the process engineer should use this technique less.

-- Cutter Blanking: refers to use a kind of the grinding wheel electric cutting machine for cutting process, this is for workpiece processing which demand is not high, most of the time for profile steel processing.
+- Cutter Blanking: refers to use a kind of grinding wheel electric cutting machine for cutting process, this is for workpiece processing which demand is not high, most of the time for profile steel processing.
 This process has certain processing security risks, process engineers should use this blanking method less.

 - Saw Material: it refers to the process of using a sawing machine to carry down the material.
 This is not a high requirement, and it is mainly for section steel blanking.